-3.1 Employees are accountable and owe a duty of care to the Council, service users and the residents of Tameside, who they act on behalf of and whose information they handle.
+- 3.1 Employees are accountable and owe a duty of care to the Council, service users and the residents of Tameside, who they act on behalf of and whose information they handle.
 It is the responsibility of all employees to ensure their use of the Council's information does not infringe any of the Council's policies and procedures.
-Or, in turn breach the requirements of the Data Protection Act 1998, the Freedom of Information Act 2004 and the Environmental Information Regulations 2004 or any other applicable legislation.

-- 3.2 Employees have a responsibility to comply with the Information Governance Framework, when not only handling personal information but also when generally using the internet, any electronic communication or social media.
+Or, in turn breach the requirements of the Data Protection Act 2018 and EU General Data Protection Regulations (GDPR), the Freedom of Information Act 2004 and the Environmental Information Regulations 2004 or any other applicable legislation. - 3.2 Employees have a responsibility to comply with the Information Governance Framework, when not only handling personal information but also when generally using the internet, any electronic communication or social media.
 The policies and procedures detailed in Appendix 1 will assist with this compliance. - 3.3 Managers are responsible for ensuring that employees have appropriate time and support to read the relevant documents and undertake any necessary training.
 They are also responsible for identifying the relevant policies and procedures for employees to read using the matrix provided.
 This should be communicated to all employees as part of the induction process, and thereafter as part of team briefings and employee updates.
-If any assistance is required Managers should contact the Risk and Insurance Manager for advice. - 3.4 It is the responsibility of Managers to exercise an appropriate supporting and enforcing role for the identified requirements of the Information Governance Framework to minimise the risk of information loss and breaches of legislation. - 3.5 The public is entitled to expect the highest standards of conduct from employees, when handling personal information.
+If any assistance is required Managers should contact the Risk Management and Audit Services (Insurance) for advice. - 3.4 It is the responsibility of Managers to exercise an appropriate supporting and enforcing role for the identified requirements of the Information Governance Framework to minimise the risk of information loss and breaches of legislation. - 3.5 The public is entitled to expect the highest standards of conduct from employees, when handling personal information.
 The employees role is to serve the Council in providing, implementing its policies and delivering services to the local community.
-In performing these duties employees must ensure that they understand the requirements placed on them by the Information Governance Framework.
+In performing these duties employees must ensure that they understand the requirements placed on them by the Information Governance Framework. - 3.6 There is an expectation that all communication from staff, whether handwritten, electronic or verbal, is done so with a high level of professionalism.
+All communications should meet the 'Chief Executive Test' namely would the Chief Executive say or write this behalf of the Council or more importantly would this communication give the Chief Executive cause for concern if he saw it?
+All communication, whether written or verbal should be courteous and in a style appropriate to business communication and not in a casual or flippant tone.
+Careless or casual use of humour should be avoided, as it can be misinterpreted.
+The sending, or forwarding on, of jokes by e-mail (or as an attachment) is strictly prohibited.
+Any written information can be requested under Subject Access or Freedom of Information, so staff need to think what the impact would be on an individual if they read that information or it was disclosed to a third party.